 National recognition of service excellence achievement

 Permission to display the Australian Service Excellence Awards Finalists Logo on company stationery and marketing material

 A CSIA media kit to support your organisation’s promotional efforts

 A framed certificate and letter of support from Prime Minister of Australia

 It's important to note that individual CSIA member discounts only apply to the nominee, not the nominator.
 Further, individual CSIA members' do not receive discounts for organisation-level (corporate) nominations.
 Any fees incurred to participate in the judging process (e.g. travel to and from interview site for individuals) are the responsibility of the entrant.

-Nominations are now open for the 2020 Australian Service Excellence Awards.
+Nominations for the 2021 Australian Service Excellence Awards are now closed

 Where service meets success